monicahq/monica/docs/installation/docker.md

   have the `pwgen` utility installed, you could copy and paste the output of `pwgen -s 32 1`.
 - Edit the `MAIL_*` settings to point to your own mailserver.
+- Set `DB_*` settings to point to your database configuration.
+If you don't want to set a db prefix, be careful to set `DB_PREFIX=` and not `DB_PREFIX=''` as docker will not expand this as an empty string.

 Note for macOS: you will need to stop Apache if you wish to have Monica available on port 80.